expresspigeon/blog/src/content/posts/2013/expresspigeon-launches-email-newsletter-widgets.md

 More blog posts are coming with exciting details on every widget.

-Share a comment and let us know how you're using Widgets in your [email campaigns](http://expresspigeon.com). :)
+Share a comment and let us know how you&apos;re using Widgets in your [email campaigns](http://expresspigeon.com). :)

 Happy marketing!